-It should be noted that students cannot receive financial aid from two institutions at the same time.
-For further information about distance learning, students should contact the Office of Distance Education, (256) 782-8172.
-Internet users are invited to visit Jacksonville State University's Distance Learning home page at http://distance.jsu.edu. or email DLInfo@jsu.edu.
+For further information about distance learning, students should contact the Office of Distance Education, (256) 782-8172 or toll free at 1-800-231-JAX1, extension 8172.
+Internet users are invited to visit JSU's Distance Education home page at http://distance.jsu.edu.